bluesnap/bluesnap-android-int/README.md

 All the other fields that are relevant to a credit card transaction will be empty.

 ## Kount
-The SDK includes an integrated Kount SDK. if you are boarded to Kount a `kountSessionId` will be passed as part of the `PaymentResult`.
+The SDK includes an integrated Kount SDK, a `kountSessionId` will be passed as part of the `PaymentResult`.
-If you have a Kount Enterprise Id please use
+This `kountSessionId` is needed for creating a successful transaction (see Auth Capture example - Credit card payments).

+If you have the Enterprise fraud prevention service level, pass your Kount MID In the intent you pass to `BluesnapCheckoutActivity`

     intent.putExtra(BluesnapCheckoutActivity.EXTRA_KOUNT_MERCHANT_ID, KountMerchantId);

-In the intent you pass to `BluesnapCheckoutActivity`

 ## Customization and UI Overrides
 It is possible to customize the checkout experience, change colors, icons and basic layouts.